 For the longest time, I never computed or printed my gradients to evaluate them.
 I was hypnotized by my training and validation loss curves, completely ignoring the underlying mathematics.

 The symptom was that validation loss didn't have a nice curve.
 It would improve, then jump around, never settling into the steady descent I expected.
-So much code had been written at this point, and much of it wasn't properly validated in terms of math.
+So much code had been written at this point, and much of it wasn't properly validated.

 I spent some time digging into the Polaris library so I could compute gradients, and with that additional information I was finally able to see the problem: gradient explosion.